Optiroc/SuperFamicheck/README.md

 ## building
-in a unix-like environment simply `make` the binary. on windows use cmake to generate a build environment.
+use cmake to generate a build environment, or simply type `make` which will run cmake for you.

 ## operation